 20 Jun Steam Showers: How Steam Shower Generators Work

-While the scientific process of turning water into steam is generally the same in every generator, there are some differences between different steam shower manufacturers that can change your experience.
-For example, some generators use one large heating element, while others use two or more smaller heating elements.
-Whereas a single heating element can be either on or off, having two or more elements allows for increased control, giving the option of having only one on at a time.
-A method called “proportional steam” uses multiple heating elements and takes into account the temperature of the room and other factors to further control heating cycles and prevent uncomfortable temperature fluctuations inside the shower.
+While the scientific process of turning water into steam is generally the same in every generator, there are some differences between steam shower manufacturers that can change your experience.
+For example, some generators use one large heating element.
+Others use two or more smaller heating elements, offering increased control over the exact temperature of the steam.
+Whereas a single heating element can be either on or off, having two or more elements allows the option of having only one on at a time.
+This means that steam is always being produced by one element or the other, sometimes referred to as “soft steam.”

 Most manufacturers offer speedy options, such as InstaMist by Steamist, which promises “a generous volume of steam in under a minute.”
-However, these models may not be as economical or energy efficient due to increased power usage, so you’ll have to decide how important the speed of steam production is to you.
+However, these models may not be as economical or energy efficient due to increased power usage and even additional charges by the manufacturer In this case, you’ll have to decide how important the speed of steam production is to you.
 Many users find it just fine to turn on the steam and come back in ten minutes or so.

 Size, Appearance, and Materials

 The size of your steam generator will ultimately be determined by the size and construction details of your shower enclosure.
-Check out our Steam Shower Sizing Guide if you need help with determining the right size steam generator for your space.
+Check out our Steam Shower Sizing Guide if you need help determining the right size steam generator for your space.
 If your generator is too small for the space, it will not create a fully immersive steam experience.
 If it’s too large, it can be wasteful.
 Size also comes into play when deciding where to locate the generator.